 - you are the dependant of a Disability Support Pension recipient.

 Your training provider will ask for evidence that you meet one of the above disability eligibility criteria when you enrol.

 Your approved Smart and Skilled training provider can give you further information on the eligibility and evidence requirements.
 The evidence requirements are also in the Smart and Skilled Fee Administration Policy.

 All approved Smart and Skilled training providers delivering training to students with disabilities receive additional funding to provide extra support to these students.
 Ask your approved Smart and Skilled training provider what additional support they can provide to you.

 TAFE NSW also receives additional Community Service Obligation funding to provide support services, specialist staff and equipment for students with disabilities.

 All approved Smart and Skilled training providers offer reasonable training access to students with disabilities, as required by the Disability Discrimination Act 1992 and the Disability Standards for Education 2005.

-Go to the Skills Navigator to choose the right course and training provider for you.
+Go to Skills Compare to choose the right course and training provider for you.

 Reasonable adjustments are practical changes to education and training designed to allow students with disability to access and participate on the same basis as students without a disability.
 They must be done in accordance with the Disability Standards for Education 2005 .

 Reasonable adjustments take into consideration the individual needs of the student with disability.
 Some examples of reasonable adjustments could include (but are not limited to):